- This event has passed.

-Starring F. Murray Abraham, Tedra Millan, Mercedes Ruehl, and Harris Yulin.
+Starring F. Murray Abraham, Mercedes Ruehl, Harris Yulin, Tedra Millan, Josh Gladstone, and Dave Quay.

 The legendary cartoonist and playwright celebrates his 90th birthday with a concert reading of his play A Bad Friend, candid conversation, and maybe even a little cake… come celebrate the end of summer with an East End legend!